nurs-1502/Web_Mining_Project/README.md

 This scalar score reflects the compatibility between a given user and product and can be used for tasks like ranking, recommendation, or rating prediction.
 The two-tower architecture is particularly effective in large-scale recommendation systems, where it allows for efficient candidate generation and retrieval by separately encoding users and items.

-**Additionally, this project included matrix factorization using SVD and simple content-based approaches.
+**Additionally, this project included matrix factorization using SVD, as well as simple content-based and collaborative filtering approaches

 Dataset: